Placeholder Apply now!

 I didn’t study law at a Russell Group university; will this affect my application?

-No. Trainees at Lewis Silkin come from a variety of backgrounds and just over half (around 60%) of their trainees studied law at university.
-Applications are marked blindly which means their reviewers will not have information about which university you went to.
-Applicants will not be scored better just for having attended Oxbridge or a Russell Group university.
-Lewis Silkin welcome applicants from all backgrounds.
+No. Our trainees come from a variety of backgrounds and just under half (around 46%) of our trainees studied law at university.
+Applicants will not be at an advantage just for having attended Oxbridge or a Russell Group university.
+We look at applications holistically and welcome applicants from all backgrounds.

-Do you have a preferred provider for the GDL or LPC?
+Do you have a preferred provider for the SQE?

 Advertisement